microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Building-a-table.md

 ### Combining ColumnConfiguration and Projections

-If we have the `ColumnConfigurations` and `Projections` above, we can add them to the table we're building by calling `ITableBuilder.AddColumn`:
+If we have the `ColumnConfigurations` and `Projections` above, we can add them to the table we're building by calling `ITableBuilderWithRowCount.AddColumn`:

 ```cs
 tableBuilder.AddColumn(this.lineNumberColumn, lineNumberProjection);
 tableBuilder.AddColumn(this.wordCountColumn, wordCountProjection);
 ```

-Note that _every_ column a table provides must be added through a call to `ITableBuilder.AddColumn`, even if they're not used in a `TableConfiguration` (see below).
+Note that _every_ column a table provides must be added through a call to `ITableBuilderWithRowCount.AddColumn`, even if they're not used in a `TableConfiguration` (see below).

 ## TableConfiguration